silversub/terraform/provider/classic-infrastructure-resources.md

 Provides a resource for VPX load balancer virtual IP addresses.
 This allows VPX load balancer virtual IP addresses to be created, updated, and deleted.

-**NOTE**: If you use NetScaler VPX 10.5, Terraform uses NetScaler's [NITRO REST API](https://docs.citrix.com/en-us/netscaler/11/nitro-api.html) to manage the resource.
+**NOTE**: If you use Netscaler VPX 10.5, Terraform uses Netscaler's [NITRO REST API](https://docs.citrix.com/en-us/netscaler/11/nitro-api.html) to manage the resource.
 Terraform can only access the NITRO API in the IBM Cloud Classic Infrastructure (SoftLayer) private network, so connect to the private network when running Terraform.
 You can also use the [SSL VPN](https://www.ibm.com/cloud/vpn-access){: external} to access a private network connection.

 ### Sample Terraform code
 {: #lb-vpx-vip-sample}

-The following example configuration supports NetScaler VPX 10.1 and 10.5:
+The following example configuration supports Netscaler VPX 10.1 and 10.5:

 ```
 resource "ibm_lb_vpx_vip" "testacc_vip" {